Additional Aurora programs that benefit southeast Wisconsin

 Parish Nursing - Aurora Health Care provides nursing services in 40 parishes throughout the Milwaukee area.
 The annual cost to sustain this program is approximately $600,000.

-Aurora Visiting Nurse Association - For a century, the Aurora Visiting Nurse Association has been an important part of the area's health care safety net, taking care of patients from all walks of life in their homes, helping them to live as independently as possible.
-The Aurora VNA is the only home health care agency in Wisconsin that serves people regardless of their neighborhood or area of residence.
+Aurora at Home - For a century, Aurora at Home has been an important part of the area's health care safety net, taking care of patients from all walks of life in their homes, helping them to live as independently as possible.
+Aurora at Home is the only home health care agency in Wisconsin that serves people regardless of their neighborhood or area of residence.

-In 2005 alone, through the Aurora VNA's Shoo the Flu and Pneumonia, Too program, 100,000 area citizens, many of them seniors, received flu shots – helping to keep them healthy and to avoid potential hospitalization for the flu.
+In 2005 alone, through Aurora at Home's Shoo the Flu and Pneumonia, Too program, 100,000 area citizens, many of them seniors, received flu shots – helping to keep them healthy and to avoid potential hospitalization for the flu.

 School Health Services - Aurora provides a range of school health services, from nurse practitioner care to medical assistant support in 16 Milwaukee schools.
 We are one of only 2 health care systems to provide these services.
 The annual cost to sustain this program is approximately $450,000.